nikFinogenov/uchate/README.md

 ## Installation

-To run the project, make sure that `make`, `gcc`, and `sqlite3` are installed on your system.
+To run the project, make sure that `make`, `clang`, and `sqlite3` are installed on your system.
 Then, simply call `make` in the terminal to compile the project.
+*Note: libraries are preinstalled, they were compiled for MacOS, so it will run as said ONLY on MacOS.
+Development went on different OS, so for Linux based systems some things must be redone
 ```bash
 make
 ```